 Park Maintenance Division:

 Lake Louise Park is a located at 120 Merrimon Avenue and covers approximately 14 acres.
 The park features Lake Louise itself, playground facilities, outdoor exercise equipment, picnic shelters, a 0.61 mile walking track, grills, a beautiful waterwheel and fishing opportunities.
 Those who have both a State fishing license, purchased from the North Carolina Wildlife Resources Commission and a permit from the Town of Weaverville may fish in Lake Louise.
-Lake Louise is a catch and keep lake so you may keep any fish that you catch.
+Lake Louise is a catch and release lake so you must release any fish that you catch.
 For more information about obtaining a fishing license, please click here.